 The Twin Cities metro area is rapidly losing ecologically significant and floristically diverse habitat as land development pressure increases.
-MET Council estimates open space in Hennepin County to decline by 14,000 acres by 2040, resulting in immediate consequences for Species in Greatest Conservation Need (SGCN) which rely on critical habitats in Hennepin County.
+Met Council estimates open space in Hennepin County will decline by 14,000 acres by 2040, resulting in immediate consequences for Species in Greatest Conservation Need (SGCN) which rely on critical habitats in Hennepin County.

-Since 2018, Hennepin County and Minnesota Land Trust (MLT) have been awarded \$4.6 million from the Outdoor Heritage Fund to support the goals of the Habitat Conservation Program (HCP).
-Across both phases, the partners have completed acquisition of 182 acres of easement, have an additional 364 acres poised for completion, and habitat improvement activities have been initiated on 76 acres of protected land.
+Since 2018, Hennepin County and MLT have been awarded \$4.6 million from the Outdoor Heritage Fund to support the goals of the Habitat Conservation Program (HCP).
+Across both phases, the partners have completed acquisition of 186 acres of easement, have an additional 364 acres poised for completion, and habitat improvement activities have been initiated on 76 acres of protected land.
 Phase 1 grant funds have been fully encumbered and will be spent by June 30, 2023.